daveythacher/LED_Matrix_RP2040/doc/Cucumber.md

 #### Serial Clock
 TODO

+If not used this will default to 15.0.

 #### Frame Rate
 TODO

+If not used this will default to 30.

 #### LED Contrast Ratio
 It must be of the format: "And LED contrast ratio of 1 : {num}", where {num} is a whole integer.
 This is the number of intensities which is supported by the individual LEDs.
 Note this is reduced by the multiplex ratio.
 This number is used to determine the number of PWM bits required, if supported by matrix algorithm.
 Many LEDs are capable of 4000 to 8000, however you may use less if desired.